-2.13 Functional standard
+- 2.13 Functional standard

-2.13.0 Introduction
+- 2.13.0 Introduction

-2.13.1 Water hydrants
+- 2.13.1 Water hydrants

-2.13.2 Alternative water supply
+- 2.13.2 Alternative water supply

-Every building must be provided with a water supply for use by the fire service.
+standard Every building must be provided with a water supply for use by the fire service.
+2.13 mandatory Limitation This standard does not apply to domestic buildings.